105 amendment of indian constitution

 105 Amendment of Indian Constitution UPSC

 The 105 Amendment of Indian Constitution is a crucial topic for the UPSC Current Affairs section.
-Enacted in 2021, it is the most recent constitutional amendment, making it highly relevant for both UPSC Prelims and Mains.
+Enacted in 2021, it is the most recent constitutional amendment, making it highly relevant for UPSC Prelims and Mains.
 Aspirants should rely on standard textbooks and NCERTs for a solid understanding.

-The 105 Amendment of Indian Constitution restored the power of State Governments to identify Socially and Educationally Backward Classes (SEBCs), a role originally granted under the 102nd Amendment.
+The 105 Amendment of Indian Constitution restored the power of State Governments to identify Socially and Educationally Backward Classes (SEBCs), a role initially granted under the 102nd Amendment.
 However, in May 2021, the Supreme Court ruled that States lacked this authority, prompting widespread demand for its reinstatement.
-Responding swiftly, Parliament passed the 105 Amendment of Indian Constitution in just three days, with both the Lok Sabha and Rajya Sabha approving it in August 2021.
+Responding swiftly, Parliament passed the 105 Amendment of Indian Constitution in three days, with both the Lok Sabha and Rajya Sabha approving it in August 2021.

 This amendment underscores the significance of federalism and social justice in India’s governance framework.